 Sally Anne Anderson

-Specialising in group string teaching, Sally Anne currently teaches over 350 children each week!
-She is enthusiastic about developing ways for teaching a healthy technique to big groups of string players.
-Sally Anne has created many resources to support her style of teaching, including two series of books, ‘Tune Up!’ and ‘Sticks & Blobs’.
-‘Tune Up!’ is a thorough, incremental approach using folk tunes to develop essential string playing knowledge.
-Based on the Kodaly method, ‘Sticks & Blobs’ equips students with the ability to sight-sing.
+A specialist in group string teaching, Sally Anne currently teaches around 200 children weekly.
+She is enthusiastic about developing ways for teaching a healthy technique to large groups using the knowledge she has gained from studying with Sophie Till.
+Sally Anne has created many resources to support her style of teaching, including two series of books: ‘Tune Up!’ for instrument learning and ‘Sticks & Blobs’ for general musicianship development.

 Nora Krohn